48cfu/near-warchest-bot/README.md

 A Python library for development of applications that are using NEAR platform.

+# Account and staking pool contract information
+Modify the initial lines of `warchest.py` with your contract and account information.

 # Install necessary packages
 First, install the package in development mode: